Roasted Asparagus with Prosciutto and Parmesan

 Step 2

 Clean.
-Rinse asparagus in cold water and pat dry.
+Rinse fresh asparagus in cold water and use paper towels to pat dry.

 Step 3

 Add to pan.
-Spread asparagus on a large baking sheet.
+Spread asparagus in a single layer on the prepared baking sheet.

 A pan of raw asparagus.